harumovaj488317-hash/c2fcfa3c3fc6772c8c35dba3e310ca76875ac781/README.md

 ### What to Avoid

 - **Partial JSON** — if a `.json` file has even one quote/bracket error, the whole file is skipped.
 Use `.txt` plain text if you're editing manually.
-- **Wrong folder location** — `data/` must be next to the binary, not inside src.
+- **Wrong folder location** — `data/` must be next to the binary exe.
 If the tool is run from a different working directory, the path won't resolve.
 - **Empty files** — a zero-byte file is silently skipped.
 The slot falls through to the next option.

 ## 🛡 Disclaimer